Ruby for Pentesters(or Pentesting for Rubyists)

 Scripted Pen-Testing, Automatization

 It is common to use the message-object protocol in Ruby(actually it is a good practice as in Ruby, nearly everything is an object) where all your objects can contain other objects and respond to messages.
 You might say that Ruby is a “message oriented” language.
-So, for example, you can write your own script to fetch the whole website; parse and save web pages into Ruby objects using one of dozens Ruby parses; analyse these objects extending them by other gems or by your own code; open all the interesting pages in a headless browser; put and submit payloads; save screenshots in pdf files with the detailed info about the payload, affected page and steps to reproduce to analyse them manually.
+So, for example, you can write your own script to fetch the whole website; parse and save web pages into Ruby objects using one of dozens Ruby parses; analyse these objects extending them by other gems or by your own code; open all the interesting pages in a headless browser; put and submit payloads; save screenshots in pdf files with the detailed info about the payload, affected page and steps to reproduce the issues to analyse them manually.
 All in one script and all in the background.
 It’s absolutely amazing, is not it?

 You may find next gems pretty interesting: